rrbluke/CDEC/README.md

 This repository contains python/tensorflow code to reproduce the experiments presented in our paper [Acoustic Echo Cancellation with Cross-Domain Learning](https://doi.org/10.1109/ICASSP.2019.8683517).
-It uses the state-space partitioned-block-based acoustic echo controller (https://doi.org/10.1109/ICASSP.2014.6853806) to model the linear echo path, and a time-domain neural network to model non-linear and late echo artifacts.
+It is based on the state-space partitioned-block-based acoustic echo controller (https://doi.org/10.1109/ICASSP.2014.6853806), and a tome-domain neural network to remove non-linear and residual echo artifacts.